eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 - ``<builtin>``: Built-in parameters.
 Explained in the :ref:`builtin` section.

-- ``<port>``: Allows you to define the port parameters and gains related to the RTPS protocol.
+- ``<port>``: Allows defining the port parameters and gains related to the RTPS protocol.
 It has several subfields:

     * ``<portBase>``: Base ``port`` (*default 7400*).